mila-iqia/COVI-AgentSim/docs/models.md

 passing algorithm.
 The performance of these algorithms is then reported at the end of execution, with daily outputs provided if the arg `--plot_daily` is provided.

-The `RiskModelBase` class provides three functions, which are called at the appropriate times during the message passing
+The `RiskModelBase` class provides four functions, which are called at the appropriate times during the message passing
 algorithm:
 * `update_risk_daily` is called every day for every human, and implements some of the basic logic (e.g., if they got a positive test result, their risk=1) as well as adding a risk for their reported symptoms.
-* `update_risk_encounter` is called for each encounter message (optional)
+* `update_risk_encounter` is called for each encounter message
-* `update_risk_risk_update` is called for each risk update message the person currently has (optional)
+* `update_risk_risk_update` is called for each risk update message the person currently has

-There is one additional function which may be required for some algorithms: `add_message_to_cluster`.
+* `add_message_to_cluster` is called for each encounter message, which attempts to 'de-anonymize' the sender, thereby enabling us to apply risk update messages

 Certain algorithms perform better when we can attribute messages to individuals.
 The intuition is that each encounter with an individual takes some of their risk, and if we update the same amount for encounters with the same individual, we will overestimate the risk.
-The `add_message_to_cluster` performs a noisy de-anonymization on the messages, but currently only has a ~55% accuracy rate.
-There are many ways in which it may be improved.
+The `add_message_to_cluster` performs a noisy de-anonymization on the messages, but has a relatively low accuracy.
+There are many ways in which it should be improved.

 ## Model development for V2
 If you wish to write data out from this simulator, use the `--save_training_data` arg.
 This writes `output/output.pkl`.